John B. Wood

 Senior Vice President, Chief Security Officer

 Richard P. Tracy joined the Company in October 1986 and held a number of management positions within the Company’s New Jersey operation.
 In February 1996, he was promoted to vice president of the Telos information security group and in this capacity established a formidable information security consulting practice.
 In February 2000, Mr. Tracy was promoted to senior vice president for operations.
 Since that time, Mr. Tracy has pioneered the development of innovative and highly scalable enterprise risk management technologies that have become industry-leading solutions within the federal government and the financial services verticals.
-He is the principal inventor listed on four patents and seven patents pending for Xacta IA Manager.
+He is the co-inventor of Xacta IA Manager and is the principal inventor listed on five patents in the areas of automated risk and compliance management and continuous monitoring.
 Mr. Tracy assumed the role of chief security officer in 2004.

 Senior Vice President, Strategic Business Development